Braid group actions from categorical symmetric Howe duality on deformed Webster algebras: Introduction

-In this paper we propose an algebraic approach to categorifying the $( \mf{gl}_m, \mf{sl}_2)$ symmetric Howe 2-representation ${\rm Sym}^N(\C^2_q \otimes \C^m_q)$.
+In this paper we utilize the commuting actions of quantum $ \mf{gl}_m$ and $\mf{sl}_2$ on the symmetric representation ${\rm Sym}^N(\C^2_q \otimes \C^m_q)$ in the categorical setting.
 Our framework introduces deformations of Webster's tensor product algebras associated to symmetric powers of $\mf{sl}_2$.
 Closely related deformations were studied for fundamental representations by Mackaay and Webster \cite{MW}.
 Our framework allows us to define a categorical coloured braid invariant where strands are coloured by arbitrary irreducibles of $\mf{sl}_2$ (viewed as symmetric powers of the defining representation).
 Our approach also suggests a natural generalization to deformations of Webster's algebras for tensor products of fundamental $\mf{sl}_n$ representations.